Efficient Node Selection in Private Personalized Decentralized Learning: Decentralized learning by finding useful collaborations

-One of the primary challenges in the field of personalized decentralized learning is determining whether or not two nodes possess similar underlying data distributions and, therefore, should collaborate.
-If the distributions are substantially dissimilar, implementing collaboration may result in decreased performance compared to local training without collaboration.
+A challenge is to find similar nodes to collaborate with, without sharing data.
+If the distributions are substantially dissimilar, collaboration may result in decreased performance compared to local training without collaboration.
 In situations where some of the other nodes in the network have similar local data distributions, it may be beneficial to collaborate towards the goal in~\eqref{eq:objective} by means of exchanging and aggregating model parameters.